SPARK Senior Health · Investment Book · Stage 3 of 6

 Single-clinic EBITDA breakeven · Clinic 1 from first patient

-Seed raise · Safe or convertible note · Month 1
+Single raise · Safe or convertible note · Month 1 · full 10-clinic buildout

 ~Y2